mrinmoy32/OOP_with_Python/README.md

 ```

 ## Polymorphism
 Polymorphism means having many forms.
 In Python, polymorphism allows us to define methods in the child class with the same name as defined in their parent class.
 This is known as method overriding.
+When a method in a subclass has the same name, same parameters or signature, and same return type as a method in its superclass, then the method in the subclass is said to override the method in the superclass.
+In below example, the speak() method is overridden in the Dog and Cat classes.

 ```python
 class Animal: